betterscientificsoftware/bssw.io/CuratedContent/Zenodo.md

 :--- | :---
 Resource name | Zenodo
 Website | [https://zenodo.org](https://zenodo.org)
-Focus | Software publishing and citation

-general-purpose open-access repository
+Focus | Software publishing and citation; general-purpose open-access repository

 *[Zenodo](https://zenodo.org)* is a general-purpose open-access repository, that provides authors with a DOI for their software package without requiring a full-length manuscript or any (peer) review of the software, and can generate a DOI for each release of your package via GitHub integration. *Zenodo* also allows users to upload data, and obtain a DOI for their data, while also acting as a hosting/distribution platform for others to access that data.
 This effort makes it easier for users to cite the datasets, source code or any software that they use.